wmarshall484/incubator-quarks/README.md

   * Data of record, such as a patient’s medical history or trucking manifests
   * Data from other devices

-Quarks communicates with your back-end systems through the following message hubs:
+Edgent communicates with your back-end systems through the following message hubs:
 * MQTT – The messaging standard for IoT
 * IBM Watson IoT Platform – A cloud-based services that provides a device model on top of MQTT
 * Apache Kafka – An enterprise-level message bus